 The more I looked for someone and something to blame, the more empty I felt on the inside.
 I felt consumed by anger.
 I also had a lot of criticism and resistance from others.
 I felt sorry for myself.
 I also spent precious energy focusing on the past (which I couldn’t change).
 Have you asked why did autism happen to you?

-At some point, I decided to focus on the future (which I could change) and use my time to create a new reality by changing my beliefs, our lifestyle and our diet.
+At some point, I decided to focus on the future (which I could change) and use my time to create a new reality by changing my beliefs, lifestyle, and diet.

 Here are the 3 surprising things I learned about autism: